School of Sport

 1. Flexible Study Options

-PhD studies available full-time (typically 3 years) or part-time (typically 6 years), offering flexibility for different schedules and commitments.
+PhD studies available full-time (typically 3 years), part-time (typically 6 years), distance learning (part-time typically 4-8 years) offering flexibility for different schedules and commitments.

 Emphasis on theoretical research aimed at advancing knowledge and understanding within your chosen field.